Endogenous Heteroskedasticity in Linear Models

 Abstract:

 Linear regressions with endogeneity are widely used to estimate causal effects.
-This paper studies a framework that involves two common issues: endogeneity of the regressors and heteroskedasticity that depends on endogenous regressors-i.e., endogenous heteroskedasticity.
-We show that the presence of endogenous heteroskedasticity in the structural regression renders the two-stage least squares estimator inconsistent.
-To address this issue, we propose sufficient conditions and a control function approach to identify and estimate the causal parameters of interest.
-We establish the limiting properties of the estimator--namely, consistency and asymptotic normality--and propose inference procedures.
+This paper studies a framework that involves two common practical issues: endogeneity of the regressors and heteroskedasticity that depends on endogenous regressors, i.e., endogenous heteroskedasticity.
+To address the inconsistency of the two-stage least squares estimator in this scenario, and recover the causal parameters of interest, we develop a framework for practical estimation and inference based on the control function approach allowing for discrete and continuous regressors.
+In particular, we suggest a simple two-step estimation procedure.
+We establish the limiting properties of the estimator, namely, consistency and asymptotic normality.
+In addition, we develop practical valid inference methods by proposing an estimator for the asymptotic variance-covariance matrix, and formally establishing its consistency.
 Monte Carlo simulations provide evidence on the finite-sample performance of the proposed methods and evaluate different implementation strategies.
 We revisit an empirical application on job training to illustrate the methods.

 New Economics Papers: this item is included in nep-ecm